 Since the boat tours only take 2-3 hours, if you book a morning tour as we did, you still have plenty of time to explore more of the area in the afternoon.
 Here are several options:

-- Explore Svolvaer town, visit Lofoten War Memorial Musem, have a cold drink at the Magic Ice Bar, etc.
+- Explore Svolvaer town, visit Lofoten War Memorial Museum, have a cold drink at the Magic Ice Bar, etc.

 - Drive to the nearby Kabelvåg village where you can visit the Lofoten Museum dedicated to the history of the area, or check out the Lofoten Aquarium.
 Lofoten Cathedral (Vågan Church) is also located here, right next to the main E10 road.